amanzi/ats/docs/documentation/source/input_spec/ATSNativeSpec_dev.rst

 integration/averaging scheme, etc.

 A user may request any number of specific observables.
-Each observable spec involves a field quantity, a functional reduction operator, a region from which it will extract its source data, and a list of discrete times for its evaluation.
+Each observable spec involves a field quantity, a reduction reduction operator, a region from which it will extract its source data, and a list of discrete times for its evaluation.
 The observations are evaluated during the simulation and written to disk by the UnstructuredObservation_ object.